michealmouner/home24/README.md

 ### Notes
 - PHPUnitTest for login & profile (simple)
 - some time postman token expire you need to get new one and update your environment variable
+- feel free to ask me if you faced any problem in running the code